PokemonSanFran/testing-history-2/meta/docs/story.md

 * Bianca tells Zoey about Uber and gives them a pass for cheaper rides.

 ## Flying Blind
 This cutscene only plays if the players to cross into western Sanfran without goggles to see through the fog.
-The player is attacked by a wild Pokemon they cannot see, and are knocked out.
+The player is attacked by a wild Pokémon they cannot see, and are knocked out.
 * Zoey attempts to go west, and are stopped by a homeless person who watched them get previously knocked out.
 * The homeless person comments that most natives have goggles for the fog, but they're currently sold out and hard to get a pair of.